owncast/owncast/README.md

    - [ffmpeg](https://ffmpeg.org/download.html)
 1. Install the [Go toolchain](https://golang.org/dl/) (1.18 or above).
 1. Clone the repo. `git clone https://github.com/owncast/owncast`
-1. `go run main.go` will run from source.
+1. `go run ./cmd/server` will run from source.
 1. Visit `http://yourserver:8080` to access the web interface or `http://yourserver:8080/admin` to access the admin.
 1. Point your [broadcasting software](https://owncast.online/docs/broadcasting/) at your new server and start streaming.